marcosortiz/iot-water-tank-workshop/docs/instructions/3-iot-core-data-flow.md

 On [Lab 4](4-iot-events.md), we will setup AWS IoT Events to detect the tank status and publish it to this MQTT topic.
 </details>

-## Inspecting Message Payloads on MQTT Topics
+## Step 1) Inspecting Message Payloads on MQTT Topics
 Lets inspect the message payload on the **tanks/+/telemetry** and **tanks/+/checkThresholds** MQTT topics (we will check **tanks/+/checkThresholds** on [Lab 4](4-iot-events.md)).

 You can check the message payloads by using the AWS IoT Core Console.
 To do that, please follow these steps: